KyranRana/word-counter-java/README.md

 1. Go into the directory of this project using command line.
 1. Install the program with `gradlew clean install`
-1. Run the word counter command using `java -jar build/install/WordCounter/lib/WordCounter-1.0-SNAPSHOT.jar --help`
+1. Run the word counter command using `./build/install/WordCounter/bin/WordCounter --help`

 Command Arguments: